langbein-daniel/BikeTripPlanner/README.md

 ## Build data images

+The following sections provide additional information about the individual build steps.
+There is also a [Makefile](Makefile) to accomplish the same.

+TLDR: Just run `make` to build all Docker images.

 ### GTFS data

 If the GTFS data set is valid and contains bicycle information, run the following: